HL7/fhir-saner/input/pagecontent/measure_group_hospital_acquired_covid19_patients.md

 within the measure report for the cumulative total.

 ### Stratification
-Social determinants of health, such as age, race, ethnicity and gender can have negative impacts on patient treatment.
+Stratification enables reporting by subgroups within a population.
+In this example, subgroups are created based on social determinants of health, such as age, race, ethnicity and gender.
+Reeporting on social determinant subgroups can show the negative impacts of membership in the subgroup on patient treatment.
 This measure is stratified by age group, race, ethnicity and gender to illustrate the use of stratification in a cumulative measure.

+For this example, the population is stratified by orthogonal subgroups, i.e., a patient is a member of only on subgroup within the strata.
+However, subgroups need not be orthogonal.
+The expression in the criteria for a stratifier returns the list of subgroups to which the population member belongs.

 #### Stratification by Age Group
 Stratification by age group involves determining the age of the patient.
 There is no